datascopeanalytics/golden-sixpacks/README.md

 ### Awards
 - **The Closer**  Bringer of new clients and projects
-- **The Executer**  Getter-doner of shit (code / management / correspondence)
+- **The Executer**  Getter-doner of shit (code / reports / prep)
+- **The Navigator**  Major contributor to our culture and business design
+- **The Corresponder** Keeper-happy of clients, communicator, keeper-on-tracker
+- **The Professor**  Trainer of self and colleagues (analysis / code / design / communication)
+- **The Collaborator**  Awesome to work with (helping right when needed / trying to give good feedback / trusted to do things on their plate well / effort into being easy and fun to work with )

+Potentially also:
 - **The Rockstar**  Contributor to Datascope’s reputation (blog posts / talks / famous pro-bono work)
-- **The Professor**  Trainer of self and colleagues (analysis / code / design / communication)
-- **The Collaborator**  Awesome to work with (brainstorming skills / helping right when needed / trusted to do things on their plate well / fun to work with)
-- **The Navigator**  Major contributor to our culture and business design

-### Running the Vote with this Little App
-You need to ask for nominations over time and record them in the award_data.json (not tracked) and run the app to get the votes.
-This award_data.json file contains both details about the awards and the nomination information.
-To give you an idea on the format and contents, an example is checked in the repo.
+- **The Networker**  Builder of relationships
+- **The Maker**  Builder of useful internal or public (non-client) tools

 ### Getting started
 * Install [Vagrant](http://vagrantup.com),